 Postpartum Depression and the Baby Blues

 Having a baby is stressful—no matter how much you've looked forward to it or how much you love your child.
-The baby blues are perfectly normal, but if your symptoms don’t go away after a few weeks or get worse, you may have postpartum depression.
-Postpartum depression can interfere with your ability to take care of your child, so it’s important to get help right away.
-With treatment and support, you can get back on the road to happy motherhood.
+Considering the sleep deprivation, new responsibilities, and lack of time for yourself, it's no surprise that a lot of new moms feel like they're on an emotional rollercoaster.
+The baby blues are perfectly normal, but if your symptoms don't go away after a few weeks or get worse, you may be suffering from postpartum depression.
+Here's how to get back on the road to happy motherhood.

 Signs and symptoms of postpartum depression

 Unlike the baby blues, postpartum depression is a more serious problem—one that you shouldn't ignore.
 However, it's not always easy to distinguish between the two.

 In the beginning, postpartum depression can look like the normal baby blues.
 In fact, postpartum depression and the baby blues share many symptoms, including mood swings, crying jags, sadness, insomnia, and irritability.
 The difference is that with postpartum depression, the symptoms are more severe (such as suicidal thoughts or an inability to care for your newborn) and longer lasting.

 - You might find yourself withdrawing from your partner or being unable to bond well with your baby.

 - You might find your anxiety out of control, preventing you from sleeping –even when the baby is sleep, or eating appropriately.

 - You might find feelings of guilt or worthlessness overwhelming or begin to develop thoughts preoccupied with death or even wish you were not alive.

 These are all red flags for postpartum depression.